Policy and Procedure Name:

 opportunity to be heard.

-A legal concept describing the requirement that government makes a party aware
+concept describing the requirement that government makes a party aware of a

-requirement that government affords a party the chance to present the party’s
+describing the requirement that government affords a party the chance to

-The written decision made by BWC or the Ohio Industrial Commission (IC) or
+decision made by BWC or the Ohio Industrial Commission (IC) or a court

-of BWC to ensure that a party is afforded appropriate advance notice when BWC
+policy of BWC to ensure that a party is afforded appropriate advance notice when

 rights, obligations or duties of the party.
 Advance notice gives parties an